EXP1505/FinCraft/README.md

   * **Simulated Form & Confirmation:** Experience a mock payment process with a confirmation, without any real financial transactions.

 ## ⚠️ Known Issues

-  * **Register Page Profession Field:** The registration page currently lacks fields to specify a user's profession (e.g., "broker" or "normal trader").
-This functionality will be added in a future update.
   * **Dashboard Error After Trade:** When a trade is made from the individual stock page, the dashboard often responds with an error.
 I am working to fix this interaction.

 ## 🚀 Getting Started